Mac Recents Folder: Can You Clear It and How?

 Can You Delete the Recents Folder on Your Mac?

 No, you cannot delete the Recents folder on a Mac.
-The Recents folder is a smart folder that automatically displays files you’ve recently accessed, and it is built into Finder.
+The Recents folder built into Finder is a smart folder that automatically displays files you’ve recently accessed.
 However, you can hide it from your sidebar if you don’t want to see it.

 What Happens When You Delete Recents on Your Mac?